 Now you have shiny new SDK-style csproj files, it's time to see what breaks!

-Targeting both your current .NET Framework version and your future .NET version will give you the following information:
+Multi-targeting both your original .NET Framework version and your future .NET version will help give you the following information:

 Why is this important?

-Imagine you don't do this, and instead, you simply target the newer version of .NET.
-You get a list of 100 build errors due to breaking changes - too many for 1 Sprint (or 2 Sprints, or 3).
+Imagine you don't do this, and instead, you simply target the newer version of .NET only.
+You get a list of 100 build errors due to breaking changes - too many to handle for 1 Sprint (or 2 Sprints, or 3).

 You start fixing these build errors.
 You go from 100 errors to 50 - progress!
 Then you're told there's an urgent bug/feature/whatever that needs fixing ASAP.
 But you've still got 50 build errors when you're targeting .NET.